Three-domain system: Alternatives

 Parts of the three-domain theory have been challenged by scientists including Ernst Mayr, Thomas Cavalier-Smith, and Radhey S. Gupta.

 Recent work has proposed that Eukaryota may have actually branched off from the domain Archaea.
 According to Spang et al., Lokiarchaeota forms a monophyletic group with eukaryotes in phylogenomic analyses.
 The associated genomes also encode an expanded repertoire of eukaryotic signature proteins that are suggestive of sophisticated membrane remodelling capabilities.
 This work suggests a two-domain system as opposed to the three-domain system.
 Exactly how and when Archaea, Bacteria, and Eucarya developed and how they are related continues to be debated.
+By the mid 2020s, the idea that the host cell of eukaryotes had evolved from Asgard archaea was widely accepted.